Buckriders: Etymology

-Formally, the name Bokkenrijders was first publicly used in 1774, during the 'trial of Wellen', a town in the Belgian province of Limburg.
+Formally, the name Bokkenrijders (buckriders) was first publicly used in 1774, during the 'trial of Wellen', a town in what belonged then to the Southern Netherlands.
 Johan van Muysen slid a letter underneath the door of a farmer called Wouters.
 The letter contained a threat that Wouters's house would be burned down unless he paid up.
 Van Muyses claimed to be member of the buckriders and used the word Satan up to three times.
-In the trial of Wellen, the term “buckriders” is openly used against Philip Mertens, who wrote a similar threat letter.
+In the trial of Wellen, the term “buckriders” is openly used against Philip Mertens, who wrote a similar threat letter.'